-- 6. The Amanuensis: - (i) Shall also subsume the role of Reader - (ii) Shall not give factual help or offer suggestions to the candidate - (iii) Shall not advise the candidate on how to organise responses - (iv) Shall have clear/legible hand-writing and the ability to punctuate and spell correctly - (v) Shall not correct a candidate's grammatical errors - (vi) Shall write down answers exactly as they are dictated and shall draw diagrams, maps and graphs only in accordance with the candidate's instructions

-- (vii) Should ask the candidate to spell technical terms and other specialist words - 7.
-An Amanuensis should NOT: - (i) alter the content of a candidate's given answer in ANY way - (ii) give any indication to the student of the appropriateness of their answer - (iii) give advice to the student regarding when to move on to the next question.

-• 3.12 Internal Reviewer

-- 1. Internal reviewers are appointed by Academic Registry to attend departmental examination boards. - 2.
-The Internal Reviewer is not a member of the examination board, and should not be an internal examiner for the examination board in question.
-Academic Registry may therefore need to appoint more than one reviewer to enable attendance at all boards.
+- 6. The Amanuensis: - (i) Shall also subsume the role of Reader - (ii) Shall not give factual help or offer suggestions to the candidate - (iii) Shall not advise the candidate on how to organise responses - (iv) Shall have clear/legible hand-writing and the ability to punctuate and spell correctly - (v) Shall not correct a candidate's grammatical errors - (vi) Shall write down answers exactly as they are dictated and shall draw diagrams, maps and graphs only in accordance with the candidate's instructions - (vii) Should ask the candidate to spell technical terms and other specialist words - 7.
+An Amanuensis should NOT: - (i) alter the content of a candidate's given answer in ANY way - (ii) give any indication to the student of the appropriateness of their answer - (iii) give advice to the student regarding when to move on to the next question. - 3.12 Internal Reviewer - 1.
+Internal reviewers may attend examination boards to observe the board's application of university regulations and the guidance provided in the Academic Quality Handbook, or if there are issues identified and it would be helpful for an Internal Reviewer to attend.
+They may also draw attention to and share good practice within or across faculties. - 2.
+Internal reviewers are appointed by Academic Registry.
+The Internal Reviewer is not a member of the examination board, should not be an internal examiner for the examination board in question, and are not expected to comment on individual cases during meetings of examination boards.
 Where it is not possible for the Academic Registry to provide an internal reviewer for a particular board, the role may be fulfilled by a reviewer from the Faculty. - 3.
-Internal reviewers should attend a selection of meetings of examination boards where external examiners are expected to be present, which includes semester one meetings of Part Two and Postgraduate Taught boards. - 4.
-Internal reviewers should attend a departmental exam board once in an academic year, unless there are issues identified and it would be helpful for an Internal Reviewer to attend. - 5.
-Internal reviewers are not expected to comment on individual cases during meetings of examination boards.
-Their role is to observe the board's application of university regulations and the guidance provided in the Academic Quality Handbook.
-They may also draw attention to and share good practice within the Faculty.
+Internal reviewers may attend a selection of meetings of examination boards where external examiners are expected to be present, which includes semester one meetings of Part Two and Postgraduate Taught boards.

-Chapter Reviewed: Sept 2023
+Chapter Reviewed: Sept 2024

-• 3.13 Templates
+- 3.13 Templates - o Unacceptable Academic Practice